arrushnair/Monte-Carlo-Simulation-for-Credit-Risk-Assessment-A-Machine-Learning-Approach/README.md

-# ML-Driven Real-Time Credit Risk Management
+# Monte Carlo Simulation for Credit Risk Assessment: A Machine Learning Approach

 ## Overview
 This project transitions credit risk management from static, backward-looking analysis to a **dynamic, machine learning-driven simulation framework**.